ksu-cs-textbooks/cis301/content/8-chapter/8_5-assignment.md

 }"""
 y = temp
 l"""{
-    1. y == temp                premise     //from the assignment statemnet
+    1. y == temp                premise     //from the assignment statement
     2. temp == xOrig            premise     //from the previous logic block (temp and xOrig are unchanged since then)
     3. yOrig == y_old           premise     //yOrig equaled the OLD value of y
     4. y == xOrig               algebra 1 2